On-line form indexes allow you to search through the data that website visitors submit through forms.

 Specify how the system displays the form’s records in search results (the final appearance of the search results always depends on the used search result transformation):

 - Title field – select the form field whose value is used for the title of search results.

 - Content field – the field whose value is used for the content extract of search results.

-- Image field - the field that contains the image displayed next to search results.
+- Image field – the field that contains the image displayed in search results.